nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_fedcon_busreq_pdf.md

 Requirements are given below which define how the PDF is populated for this use case:

 <table class="requirement-box">
-  {% for item in site.data.senddoc_requirements.requirements %}
+  {% for item in site.data.cs_requirements.requirements %}
   {% if item.area == 'pdf' %}
   <tr>
     <td id="{{item.id}}">{{item.id}}</td>